 - Large-print test book

 Requests must specify which accommodation is needed.
 The College Board generally assumes that a student will use only one reading/seeing accommodation during a test.
-Students who request more than one (for instance, an MP3 audio test format and a large-print test format) should include an explanation of why multiple accommodations are needed.
+Students who request more than one (for instance, pre-recorded audio and a large-print test format) should include an explanation of why multiple accommodations are needed.

 Eligibility for Reading and Seeing Accommodations